 Thinking of booking a family photography shoot?
 Read my essential do’s and don’ts first!

 I adore working with families, especially as many of the families I’ve worked with over the years have been couples whose weddings I’ve photographed.
-I get asked a lot of questions and I get it, there’s a lot to consider and prepare for when thinking about a family photography session.
+I get asked a lot of questions and I get it, there’s a lot to consider and prepare for when thinking about a family photography session, in my blog post of the do’s and don’ts of family photography.
 Will the kids behave?
 What am I supposed to wear?
 How can I make it cute but not cheesey?
 Well, today I’m delighted to be sharing my tips on do’s and don’ts for family photography because as you can imagine, I’ve seen it all over the years.

 Let’s start with the list of definite no-nos.